certbot/certbot/docs/using.rst

-                      webserver is not supported or not desired. manual_     Y    N    Helps you obtain a cert by giving you instructions to perform domain validation yourself. nginx_      Y    Y    Very experimental and not included in letsencrypt-auto_.
+                      webserver is not supported or not desired. manual_     Y    N    Helps you obtain a cert by giving you instructions to perform domain validation yourself. nginx_      Y    Y    Very experimental and not included in certbot-auto_.
 =========== ==== ==== ===============================================================

 There are also a number of third-party plugins for the client, provided by other developers: